Pay a Bill

 Top of the page

 Varicose veins are twisted, enlarged veins near the surface of the skin.
 They are most common in the legs and ankles.
-They usually aren't serious, but they can sometimes lead to other problems.
+Varicose veins usually aren't serious.
+In rare cases, they may be a sign of a more serious problem that may need treatment, such as deep vein thrombosis.

 Varicose veins look dark blue, swollen, and twisted under the skin.
-Some people do not have any symptoms.
+They may not cause any symptoms.
 Mild symptoms may include:

 More serious symptoms include: